CasualCoder91/N_Body/docs/NBodySimulation/Initialization.rst

 Disk
 ^^^^

-The velocity distribution of stars in the milky way disk is approximated with the help of Jeans equations as well as relations and constraints based on observations.
+The velocity distribution of stars in the Milky Way disk is approximated with the help of Jeans equations as well as relations and constraints based on observations.

 For a flat rotation curve the radial velocity dispersion exponentially decreases with increasing radius :cite:`Kruit_1981` (p.
 114)